Associate’s Degree in Medical Assisting

 Potential Higher Salary

-The median pay for medical assistants was $31,540 in 2016, according to the U.S. Bureau of Labor Statistics.
-Salaries varied according to location and type of workplace.
-Medical assistants employed in outpatient care centers and hospitals were likely to earn more than medical assistants employed in physicians’ offices, according to data from the U.S. Bureau of Labor Statistics.
+Salaries generally vary according to location and type of workplace.
+Medical assistants employed in outpatient care centers and hospitals are likely to earn more than medical assistants employed in physicians’ offices, according to data from the U.S. Bureau of Labor Statistics.

 With an associate’s degree in medical assisting, you’re capable of assuming a wider range of job responsibilities because of your broader educational background.
 As a result, you may be able to command a higher starting salary or take advantage of higher paying advancement opportunities than a certificate graduate.